redbooth/redbooth-ruby/README.md

 Redbooth-Ruby
 ======

-This is a Ruby wrapper for redbooth's API.
+This is a Ruby wrapper for Redbooth's API.

 Documentation
 =====